Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: The prolongation of

 Each $K^{(r)}$ is naturally identified with the kernel of the spatial trace

-This linear algebra determines the structure equations in the following Proposition, whose proof is standard. \begin{proposition}[Principal Structure Equations] Near any point of the infinite prolongation $(M, \I)$ of a parabolic system, there is a spanning set of 1-forms
+This linear algebra determines the structure equations in the following proposition, whose proof is standard. \begin{Proposition}[principal structure equations] Near any point of the infinite prolonga\-tion~$(M, \I)$ of a parabolic system, there is a spanning set of $1$-forms